torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 	There are two types of partitions - local and remote.
 A local partition is one whose parent cgroup is also a valid partition root.
 A remote partition is one whose parent cgroup is not a valid partition root itself.

 	Writing to "cpuset.cpus.exclusive" is optional for the creation of a local partition as its "cpuset.cpus.exclusive" file will assume an implicit value that is the same as "cpuset.cpus" if it is not set.
 Writing the proper "cpuset.cpus.exclusive" values down the cgroup hierarchy before the target partition root is mandatory for the creation of a remote partition.

+	Not all the CPUs requested in "cpuset.cpus.exclusive" can be used to form a new partition.
+Only those that were present in its parent's "cpuset.cpus.exclusive.effective" control
+	file can be used.
+For partitions created without setting "cpuset.cpus.exclusive", exclusive CPUs specified in sibling's
+	"cpuset.cpus.exclusive" or "cpuset.cpus.exclusive.effective"
+	also cannot be used.

 	Currently, a remote partition cannot be created under a local partition.
 All the ancestors of a remote partition root except